pizlonator/fil-c-website/source/fugc.md

 FUGC allows Fil-C to give the strongest possible guarantees on misuse of `free`:

 - Freeing an object and then accessing it is guaranteed to result in a trap.
-Unlike tag-based approaches, which will trap on use after free until until memory reclamation is forced, FUGC means you will trap even after memory is reclaimed (due to *lower* repointing to the free singleton).
+Unlike tag-based approaches, which will trap on use after free until memory reclamation is forced, FUGC means you will trap even after memory is reclaimed (due to *lower* repointing to the free singleton).

 - Freeing an object twice is guaranteed to result in a trap.